sam-braun/chinese-chat-pal/README.md

 This chatbot utilizes OpenAI's GPT-3.5 Turbo LLM via OpenAI's API and translates text into either simplified or traditional Mandarin Chinese (with the option of an added English transliteration in pinyin).
 User can also  This Chatbot is accessed via a web interface.

+### Usage

+- Create your own OpenAI API key by making an [OpenAI](https://platform.openai.com/docs/api-reference/introduction) developer account.
+- Run the following command in the **gpt3.5-chatbot** directory to start the OpenAI chatbot: `python chinese_chat_pal.py`